Cake Troubleshooting Guide

 How to prevent this in the future:

-1. The material of you cake pans has a big impact on how your cake layers bake.
-Dark metals absorb and spread heat more efficiently than lighter-colored pans which causes cakes to over brown on the sides.
+1. The material of your cake pans has a big impact on how your cake layers bake.
+Dark metals absorb and spread heat more efficiently than lighter-colored pans, which causes cakes to over brown on the sides.
 Glass pans also become very hot once heated and can cause cake layers to over-brown or caramelize too.
-Use a light-colored metal pan, like these cake pans which do a better job of evenly distributing heat.
+Use a light-colored metal pan, like these cake pans, which do a better job of evenly distributing heat.

 2. Test your oven with an oven thermometer.
 If yours runs hot, turn the temperature of your oven down to ensure it bakes the cake layers at the actual temperature the recipe calls for.